 The researchers called this pro-social spending and suggested that it has a universal psychological impact no matter which culture was being examined.
 The work theorised that altruism may, in fact, be a product of evolutionary development among humans who derive longer term benefits from concepts like giving and sharing as a whole.

-Ed Gould is a UK-based journalist and freelance writer.
-He is a practitioner of Reiki.
+Ed Gould is a UK-based journalist and practitioner of Reiki.

 Is it possible to look at challenges and failures as the foundation to personal growth and excellence?
 Sonia Vadlamani explains why it’s OK to fail

 If you turn down new opportunities or chances to learn because you have no confidence in your capabilities, it may be time to develop a can-do